 - Level 3 award in use of a chainsaw from a Mobile Elevated Work Platform (MEWP)

-- Level 1 in maths and English (if applicable)
+- Level 1 in maths and/or English Functional Skills (if applicable)

 To enrol onto an apprenticeship programme you need to be employed with a contract of employment.
 If you have an employer lined up or are already employed please contact our Apprenticeship Team on 01273 892127 or via email.